andrewgdotcom/spelling/pronunsiation-rules.md

 y       | HAPPY         | /i/, /ə/  | pity

 * Enny bäre vowel can stand for COMMA (or LETTER if rotic) when unstressed.
-* "i", "o" (rärely), "u", and "y" can àlsó act as semivowels.
+* "i", "o" (rärely), "u", and "y" can àlso act as semivowels.

 Long vowels and difþongs
 ------------------------